 • Your name and contact information

-The "Something in the Water" documentary is inspired by the American spirit during a dark and critically important period in the recent history of the United States.
+The 'Something in the Water' documentary is a celebration of the American spirit during a dark and critically important period in the recent history of the United States.
 Between October 2020 and April 2021, Americans everywhere faced an acute and permanent change to the very structures of their social, domestic, and working lives.
-Whole communities across the country struggled through confusion, fear, and grief while reckoning with historical truths and the implications of a polarized nation.
-The film celebrates the extraordinary diversity of the American people and seeks to find common ground amid political division, social unrest, and a global pandemic.
+The film, in its celebration of the extraordinary diversity of the American people, seeks to find common ground amid political division, social unrest, and a global pandemic.

-It is an immersive and historical portrayal of the American experience through a non-binary and empathetic lens, as the collective testimonies of two hundred people in thirty states, representing all regions of the U.S., bring real hope to this story about a country ridden with negativity and cynicism that are deeply embedded in the very social fabric of our daily lives.
+It is an immersive and historical portrayal of the American experience through a non-binary and empathetic lens.
+The collective testimonies of two hundred people in thirty states, representing all regions of the U.S., bring real hope to this story about a country ridden with negativity and cynicism that are deeply embedded in the very social fabric of our daily lives.

-The film is a compelling, illuminating, and moving experience that elicits from the viewer a closer examination of the same questions the interviewees discussed.
-It helps us to face uncomfortable truths from America's past, as well as the admirable strengths of present-day Americans, with outcomes that have affected a redefined democracy as a result.
+The film is a compelling, illuminating, and moving experience that elicits the viewer's closer examination of the same questions the interviewees discussed.
+It reveals uncomfortable truths from America's past and the admirable strengths of present-day Americans.
 As filmmakers, we believe in the power of diverse voices to foster dialogue, raise hope, and bring positive change to some of the most challenging issues of our time.

-Jeri Wachter and Joseph C. Stillman, Directors, "Something in the Water" documentary
+Jeri Wachter and Joseph C. Stillman, Directors the "Something in the Water" documentary

 WINNER!
 31st BVFF GRAND FESTIVAL AWARD DOCUMENTARY - STATE OF THE NATION was presented to Jeri Wachter and Joseph C. Stillman for their documentary, "Something in the Water" for the film's courageous look at the state of the Nation, on October 28, 2022, at the East Bay Media Center.
 Thank you, Mel Vapour, Executive Director | Co-founder the Berkeley Video Film Festival, and your team for this tremendous honor and recognition.